 Green infrastructure facilitates the use of natural resources to generate ecosystem services including provision of edible products, clean drinking water and fresh air.
 Green infrastructure is vital for physical and mental well-being in cities, and is known to promote social cohesion and a sense of security.
 Design and planning of living environments must therefore acknowledge these intrinsic connections between nature and society and consciously develop strategies that facilitate these interactions, particularly in urban and suburban areas.

 Teaching at the Institute of Landscape Planning and Ecology therefore combines basic principles of ecology with methods and techniques of landscape planning and design enabling targeted in-depth studies (see figure).

-We provide courses for students studying the following study programmes, and as part of “Studium Generale” cross-faculty courses:
+We work in an interdisciplinary manner on the ecological challenges in urban ecosystems and landscape planning and offer lectures, seminars and excursions for students of the following study programmes, and as part of “Studium Generale” cross-faculty courses:

 - MSc Integrated Urbanism and Sustainable Design

 - MSc Infrastructure Planning

 - BSc Traffic Engineering

 Currently, we assign topics in the field of urban ecology, especially in the areas of urban green infrastructure, nature-based solutions, urban restoration, urban biodiversity and co-habitation, preferences for and valuation of natural elements and urban landscapes, as well as in the thematic complex of state-wide analyses of open space in Baden-Württemberg and the modelling of nutrient cycles.

 The topics can be mostly addressed in an application-oriented way as well as on a theoretical level.
 They can be related to our research projects.